Kyle-Lewis/Kyle-Lewis.github.io/_posts/2018-07-06-Softmax-Regression.md

 <h2 align="center">Results</h2><hr>

 First, a nice pretty run with really low $\alpha$ values to capture the behavior of the regression.
 Here i've cut each of the distributions $\phi_k$ at the point where they dip below 50%, and then normalized each $\phi$ such that I could scale color with probability.
+I haven't yet looked for *real* data to run this on, for visualization purposes it would have to be something trivial with two features.
+For now I'm just using some generated guassians with 512 points per class (nice cuda numbers).

 <figure>
 	<img src="{{site.baseurl}}/images/softmax/softmax.gif" style="padding-bottom:0.5em; width:60%; margin-left:auto; margin-right:auto; display:block;" />